Optimal Quoting under Adverse Selection and Price Reading: Numerical Examples

 and therefore the quote adjustment is given by

-As discussed earlier, the first term captures the global response to the price reading risk, for trades of size $\Delta^k$, uniformly across all tiers, while the second term is tier-specific.
-This second term is non-linear in inventory and is highly sensitive to the presence and nature of skew sniffers in the tier: a market maker can tolerate skew sniffers with high trading activity because they contribute to global inventory risk reduction, but it is meaningless to show prices to skew sniffers who do not trade (indeed, the term diverges as $\Lambda_0^{n,k} \to 0$).\\
+As discussed earlier, the first term captures the global response to the price reading risk for trades of size \(\Delta^k\), uniformly across all tiers, while the second term is tier-specific.
+This second term is nonlinear in inventory and highly sensitive to the presence and nature of skew sniffers in the tier: market makers need to only slightly reduce the skew shown to skew sniffers with high trading activity (as they contribute to global inventory risk reduction), whereas they must reduce it more substantially for those who trade infrequently.